 5. Find Your Cx Tribe.
 Networking Is A Great Use Of Time.

-Social media is an awesome tool to bring like-mindedpeople together.
-I’ve met incredibly kind people who are giving of their time to support my content and the CX community as a whole.
-Three leaders who come to my mind immediately are Sean B Hawkins, Ben Motteram.
+Social media is an awesome tool to bring like-minded people together.
+I’ve met incredibly kind people who are incredibly knowledgable and giving of their time to support the CX community as a whole.
+Leaders who immediately come to my mind include Debbie Szumylo, Erica Marois, and Sean B Hawkins, Ben Motteram.
 I also am a huge fan of CX Accelerator, created by Nate Brown.
 He and his team continue to inspire me daily!
 Hope to see you at the Go Bold event mentioned (#1 above).

 - Sign Up for my newsletter.
 You’ll get instant access to my free whitepaper about going from CX Novice to CX Expert.

 - Follow me on LinkedIn, Twitter and Instagram for daily updates.

 *All views expressed are mine & do not reflect opinions of or imply endorsement of employers or other organizations.